-((The transportation element of this Comprehensive Plan is comprised of the following)) The following documents address the Growth Management Act requirements for the transportation element:
+The transportation element of this Comprehensive Plan is comprised of the following:

 - a.
-This Transportation chapter, which includes the narrative and policy language; - b.
-Technical Appendix C of this plan, which contains the ((Land-Use and)) Travel Forecast Summary, the Arterial Functional Classification Map, ((and)) a transportation inventory; and - ((e.-)) Transportation Needs Report (TNR) ((, which)) that contains a multi-year financial forecast and a multi-year list of road facility needs - c. ((, and t)) The roads Capital Improvement Program (((CIP), both of which are adopted herein by reference)); - d.
-The Strategic Plan for Public Transportation (SPPT), the Long Range Plan for Public Transportation and the Transit ((CIP)) Capital Improvement Program ((, which are adopted herein by reference)); and - e.
+Transportation chapter, which includes the narrative and policy language; - b.
+Technical Appendix C of this plan, which contains the Land Use and Travel Forecast Summary, the Arterial Functional Classification Map, and a transportation inventory; - Transportation Needs Report (TNR), which contains a multi-year financial forecast and a multi-year list of road facility needs, and the roads Capital Improvement Program (CIP), both of which are adopted herein by reference; - d.
+The Strategic Plan for Public Transportation (SPPT), the Long Range Plan for Public Transportation and the Transit CIPCapital Improvement Program, which are adopted herein by reference; and - e.
 Concurrency regulation, which implements the concurrency requirements and is codified at King County Code Title 14.